-Update: Updated method.
-You no longer have to press Esc to invoke the Data Center option.
+Update: You no longer have to wait for the Data Center option to appear.

 1. Launch Apex Legends.

-3. You should now see an extra option at the bottom labeled Data Center.
-Click it to view all available regions and your latency for each one.
+3. Click the option to view all available regions and your latency for each one.

 4. Click on the region of your choice (preferably the one with the lowest latency) to set it as your default server.